 Dishes– you’ll probably find too many coffee mugs and cracked plates that you haven’t had time to sort through.
 Consider how many plates and bowls you realistically need and do away with the rest!

 So you’ve identified the things that you no longer need, what should you do with it?
 Instead of sending them to a landfill, here are other ways you can get rid of your unused items.

 This requires some planning, but if you have a lot of stuff to get rid of, hold a garage sale!
 Make sure you get the word out around the neighbourhood, so you have many people stopping by.

 Similarly, you can sell your gently-used clothing at a local consignment store, and any money you make can contribute to the move.

 If you’re selling your home, the new buyers might be interested in some starting furniture or home equipment.
-Contact them, either through a realtor or directly, to find out if they would like what you’re getting rid of.
-However, make sure that you ask first and do not leave things based on assumptions.
+Contact them, either through a realtor or directly, to find out if they like what you’re getting rid of. make sure that you ask first and do not leave things based on assumptions.

 Ask Your Friends And Family

 You can ask your friends and family if they like what you’re getting rid of.
 It won’t hurt to ask!
 If they don’t, you can always try the other avenues we’ve mentioned.